Special Educational Needs & Disabilities

 The budget is used to employ the SENCO and Teaching Assistants within the school and to purchase resources e.g. Chromebooks, screening packages and electronic reader software.

-15. How is the decision made about how much support my child will receive?
+15. How is the decision made about how much support student’s will receive?

 To ensure that students receive appropriate support, we gather together as much information about them as we can, as early as we can.
-For Year 7 students this includes primary school data, and the results of Year 7 assessments (CATs and Lexile reading scores).
+For Year 7 students this includes primary school data, and the results of Year 7 assessments (CATs and Accelerated Reader scores).
 Teachers may also refer students who they have concerns about.
-After analysing this information, I may contact some parents/carers to offer a further Exam Access Arrangement (EAA) assessment with a qualified assessor which may lead to some students trialling exam access arrangements (such as extra time).
+After analysing this information, a member of the SEND team may contact some parents/carers to offer a further Exam Access Arrangement (EAA) assessment with a qualified assessor which may lead to some students trialling exam access arrangements (such as extra time).

-All decisions about personalised support for individual students are made in consultation with you and your child alongside our professional judgements.
-In the autumn term 2022 we introduced a ‘5-tier system of SEND support’ (see below).
+All decisions about personalised support for individual students are made in consultation with you and your child/the child you care for alongside our professional judgements.
+In the Autumn term 2022 we introduced a ‘5-tier system of SEND support’ (see below).
 The purpose of this is to ensure that students receive the level of support appropriate to their needs.

 We believe that all students should be able to make good educational progress regardless of their SEND needs and we support all students to ensure they also develop resilience.
 We are concerned to ensure that there is careful monitoring of support leading to the development of your child’s independence.